 With persistent wet weather patterns across the U.S. causing logistical strain and delay of many growers getting into their fields, some are already making the switch from anhydrous ammonia to other nitrogen sources.
 This means now is the time to discuss nitrogen source alternatives and nitrogen protection options with your growers.

-If the historically late planting dates this spring have taught us anything, it’s that things don’t always go according to plan.
+If the last couple of years have taught us anything it’s that things don’t always go according to plan.
 But that doesn’t mean looking ahead is a fruitless practice.
-With that in mind, have you started thinking about your 2020 nitrogen plan?
+With that in mind, have you started thinking about your 2021 nitrogen plan?
 A strategically applied fall anhydrous ammonia can deliver significant agronomic and operational benefits come spring.
 But how can you be confident your nutrient investment will still be available when crops need it next year?

 UAN is a combination of urea, ammonium nitrate and water that forms to combine this liquid fertilizer.